helium/HIP/0019-third-party-manufacturers.md

 ## Light Hotspots

-HNT staking using Validators will be discontinued in 2023 Q1 with the implementation of HIP 70 with a link to the docs.
+HNT staking using Validators will be discontinued in 2023 Q1 with the [implementation of HIP 70](https://docs.helium.com/mine-hnt/validators/validators-and-voting-power/#how-will-staking-rewards-change).

 ## Motivation